CircuitSetup/Remote/README.md

 The Remote knows to modes of acceleration: "Movie mode" and "linear".

 In movie mode, acceleration changes with speed.
 At lower speeds, it is faster, and will gradually become slower as speed increases.
-The pace matches the movie mostly; unfortunately the remote is only shown for a very few seconds and timing is inconsistent (to say the least), so some interpolations were required.
+The pace matches the movie mostly; unfortunately, the remote is only shown for a very few seconds and timing is inconsistent (to say the least), so some interpolations were required.

 In linear mode, the acceleration curve is a straight line, ie the time between each mph is the same.